 Outcomes the Government is Looking For

 The Department of National Defence and the Canadian Armed Forces are committed to reducing their greenhouse gas (GHG) emissions by 40% in 2030 compared to their GHG emissions in 2005.
-They have further committed to an 80% reduction in GHG levels by 2050.
+They have further committed to a 90% reduction in GHG levels by 2050.

 Currently, DND facilities use 60% of their energy requirements for space heating, of which 90% is generated from the burning of fossil fuels.
 Given that DND has more than 10,000 buildings in its portfolio, the need to address the GHG emissions of these buildings is essential.

 The Green Heat Challenge is a two-part application process, with Step 1 involving your business proving they meet the criteria listed above, then providing your proposal in part 2.
 Applications will only be accepted through the online MERX bid submission system, processed by Defence Construction Canada.